Skip to content

 polygon informational website

-Polygon is a magazine-style website with plenty of material to read through on the home page.
+Polygon is a magazine-style website with a wealth of content to explore on the homepage.
 But you can also use the drop-down navigation or the search bar to find something specific.

-Moreover, as soon as you start to scroll, a large newsletter subscription form appears at the bottom of the screen and sticks to it.
+Moreover, as soon as you start to scroll, a large newsletter subscription form appears at the bottom of the screen and remains visible.
 What also floats are the sidebar banner ads, so they grab more eyeballs.

-Note: Use a drop-down menu to offer readers to find something more specific easier and faster.
+What stands out: Use a drop-down menu to offer readers the ability to find something more specific more easily and quickly.

 Built with: Chorus